 Many women will experience at least one urinary tract infection (UTI) in their lifetime – and men can experience UTIs, too.
-In fact, UTIs are the reason over 8.1 million people visit their doctor each year.
-But did you know that UTIs can be a side effect of biologics for inflammatory bowel disease (IBD)?
+In fact, UTIs are the reason over 8.1 million people visit their doctor each year.1 But did you know that UTIs can be related to biologics for inflammatory bowel disease (IBD)?

 “While upper respiratory infections are a common side effect of biologics for IBD, most people don’t know that UTIs are another type of infection that can be related to your IBD treatment,” explains Faten N. Aberra, MD, MSCE, associate professor of medicine in the division of gastroenterology at the University of Pennsylvania in Philadelphia.